Mailhardener information security

 Mailhardener is designed to store minimal data, only when functionally necessary.
 By design, Mailhardener does not process third-party PII.
 DMARC reports are designed to never contain PII, possibly except for DMARC failure (also known as ‘forensic’, or ‘ruf’) reports, which are disabled by default in the Mailhardener suite.

-All data is exclusively stored on servers operated by Mailhardener.
-All Mailhardener servers are hosted in Amsterdam, the Netherlands.
+All data is exclusively stored on infrastructure operated by Mailhardener.
+All Mailhardener services are hosted in Amsterdam, the Netherlands.
 All data is encrypted at rest, all transport is exclusively performed using encrypted connections.

 Automated procedures are used to create backups, which are encrypted and stored both on-site and off-site.
 Automated procedures are used to test recovery of backups.
-Disaster recovery plans are documented and periodically practiced.
+A Disaster Recovery plan is documented and periodically practiced.
+A Business Continuity plan is documented and periodically revised.

 Mailhardener employees can access customer data on a need to know basis, principle of least privilege.
 All Mailhardener employees are required to use SSO with 2FA.